Last Updated on March 15, 2021 by Julia Wilson

 - Pressure-lowering: To reduce intraocular pressure in cats with glaucoma

-- Immunomodulators: Drugs which help manage immune-mediated surface ocular inflammation (dry eye, chronic superficial keratitis, episcleritis, eosinophilic keratitis)
+- Immunomodulators: Drugs that help manage immune-mediated surface ocular inflammation (dry eye, chronic superficial keratitis, episcleritis, eosinophilic keratitis)

 - Non-steroidal anti-inflammatory drugs: Medications to reduce pain and inflammation (blepharitis, episcleritis, and keratitis)